Bastard Operator From Hell

-Several other people have written stories about BOFHs, but those by Simon Travaglia are considered canonical.
+Several people have written stories about BOFHs, but only those by Simon Travaglia are considered canonical.

 The BOFH stories were originally posted in 1992 to Usenet by Travaglia, with some being reprinted in Datamation.
-They were published weekly from 1995 to 1999 in Network Week.
 Since 2000 they have been published regularly in The Register (UK).
 Several collections of the stories have been published as books.

 By extension, the term is also used to refer to any system administrator who displays the qualities of the original.
+The stereotype has existed for decades; Computerworld wrote in 1986 that "system administrators ... are often technical types with few people skills and therefore are often blamed for the ominous wizard images that surround Unix and its administration".

 The early accounts of the BOFH took place in a university; later the scenes were set in an office workplace.
 In 2000 (BOFH 2k), the BOFH and his pimply-faced youth (PFY) assistant moved to a new company.